meshpro/optimesh/README.md

 optimesh is [available from the Python Package Index](https://pypi.org/project/optimesh/), so simply do
 ```
-pip3 install --upgrade --user optimesh
+pip install optimesh
 ```
-to install or upgrade.
+to install.

 ### Relevant publications